Theoretical limits of magnetic detection of structural surface defects at the nanometer scale: Results and discussion

 \subsection{Effect of additional imperfections on the surface}

-An important complication of detecting inhomogeneities in or on a surface is a hardly avoidable surface roughness.
+An important complication of detecting indents or cracks on a surface is a hardly avoidable surface imperfection.
 As a simple structural model for this we add five tiny cubes of edge length 8 nm (called particles in the following) on the otherwise flat surface with the indent.
 We assume that these cubes are not too near to the indent, i.e. within a radius of a few nm, as this arrangement would have a similar effect as the previously discussed rim on the magnetic signal of the indent.

-However, as can be see from Fig.~\ref{Fig6_disorder}, even if the cubes are rather far away from the indent the signal becomes strongly disturbed and the hemispherical indent, which has an approximately seven times larger volume than the other few particles on the surface (an indent with diameter d= 24 nm), can only be seen when the sensor directly passes above the center of the indent (compare red and orange curves for flat and slightly rough surfaces).
+However, as can be see from Fig.~\ref{Fig6_disorder}, even if the cubes are rather far away from the indent the signal becomes strongly disturbed and the hemispherical indent, which has an approximately seven times larger volume than the other few particles on the surface (an indent with diameter d= 24 nm), can only be seen when the sensor directly passes above the center of the indent (compare red and orange curves for flat and slightly imperfect surfaces).
 By passing the indent with the sensor only 50 nm away in lateral direction leads to a too small signal which is covered by the background variation coming from the other few small particles (compare green and blue curves with orange curve).
 One has to increase the size of a hemispherical indent to a diameter $d=38$ nm, which corresponds to a volume that is 28 times bigger than that of the other small particles, to get a significant stray-field signal that exceeds the background variation of about 400 $\mu$T due to the few other small particles in our model (compare green and black curves).